Anya Surnitsky | Licensed Clinical Social Worker

 When we’re focused on others’ needs and feelings all the time, we become disconnected from ourselves.
 This makes it really difficult to connect with what makes us unique, what our needs are, and how we feel about things (even if others don’t agree).
 The discomfort is most palpable with questions like, “So tell me about yourself.”
 If you’re not sure what to say, and it conjures a deer-in-headlights feeling— you’re not alone.

 Here are some things I would say about myself that are specific, descriptive, and indicative of who I am and what I like.
 Depending on the audience, I would add or subtract many of these epithets: I’m a wife, mom, daughter, sister.
-A trampoline lover, podcast listener, a book hoarder, a makeup junkie, (costume) jewelry collector, high heel admirer, coffee connoisseur, and 90’s music lyric expert.
-I am enthusiastic and sarcastic, athletic and feminine, and a Philly sports fan.
+I am also an avid eye roller, podcast listener, book hoarder, adventurous thrifter, proud statement jewelry wearer, coffee connoisseur, 90’s music lyric expert, dog lover, and sleep enthusiast.
+I am enthusiastic and sarcastic, athletic and feminine, and an unapologetic Philly sports fan.

 Why am I telling you all of this?